awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/topics_and_queues/README.md

 This builds the executable named “run_topics_and_queues”.

-Running this example requires IAM permissions for both SNS and SQS.
+Running this example requires AWS Identity and Access Management (IAM) permissions for both SNS and SQS.

 ## Additional resources